Forgiveness: Letting go of grudges and bitterness

 Why is it so easy to hold a grudge?

-When you're hurt by someone you love and trust, you might become angry, sad or confused.
+Being hurt by someone, particularly someone you love and trust, can cause anger, sadness and confusion.
 If you dwell on hurtful events or situations, grudges filled with resentment, vengeance and hostility can take root.
 If you allow negative feelings to crowd out positive feelings, you might find yourself swallowed up by your own bitterness or sense of injustice.

 What are the effects of holding a grudge?